syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Download.md

 7. For Windows OS, EXE and Zip formats are available for download.
 They are both Offline Installers.

     ![License and downloads of Syncfusion Essential Studio](download-images/license-download.png)

+You can also refer to the [**Online installer**](https://help.syncfusion.com/winui/installation-and-upgrade/install-using-the-web-installer) and [**Offline installer**](https://help.syncfusion.com/winui/installation-and-upgrade/install-using-the-offline-installer) links for step-by-step installation guidelines.